Barrackville Covered Bridge

 In 1823, the Virginia state legislature authorized the construction of a turnpike from Staunton to Parkersburg, hoping to improve transportation in western Virginia (now West Virginia).
 The Staunton-Parkersburg Turnpike ran through Pendleton, Pocahontas, Randolph, Lewis, and Wood Counties and included the communities of Beverly, Weston, and Parkersburg.
 In 1848, construction started on a northwestern branch of the turnpike, known as the Fairmont-Wheeling Turnpike.
 The route would not be completed until 1854, and several bridges were required in order to cross streams.
 In April, 1853, Lemuel Chenoweth and his brother Eli were contracted to design the new bridges.

 The Chenoweths lived in the nearby town of Beverly.
 Lemuel was a prominent carpenter and local politician.
-The brothers first began to create bridges in the 1840s, and had built five for the original Staunton-Parkersburg Turnpike.
+The brothers first began to create bridges in the 1840s, and built five bridges for the original Staunton-Parkersburg Turnpike.
 In Barrackville, they chose the Burr style arch-truss design for a bridge crossing the Buffalo Creek.
 This design was patented by Theodore Burr in 1817 and was fairly popular in the east.
-Its features include hewn timber arches framed around kingpost trusses; it was often used due to the wide availability of timber.
+Its defining feature is hewn timber arches framed around kingpost trusses.
+This style was often used due to the ready availability of timber.

 Construction began on the Barrackville Covered Bridge in the summer of 1853 and was completed by October.
 It stretched around 145 feet long and was made with poplar and oak wood, as well as sandstone for the abutments.
 The bolts were reportedly made by Henry and John Barrick, the namesakes of Barrackville.
 Originally the sides of the bridge were exposed, until siding was added in the 1870s.
 In 1934, a sidewalk and steel rod reinforcements were added to the structure.
 The Barrackville Bridge was notably one of the few covered bridges in West Virginia to avoid being destroyed during the Civil War.
 According to legend, local resident William Bayles Ice, a southern sympathizer, convinced Confederate General William E. Jones not to burn the bridge when his forces passed through the area on April 29, 1863.